 The result of letterpress is distinctive: ink that looks laid into the paper rather than on top, a recessed design that the hand feels before the eye reads, and an overall material presence that premium brands recognise immediately.
 The physical depth of impression cannot be faked by digital or offset printing, which is why letterpress remains specified for high end professional contexts despite being meaningfully more expensive than alternatives.

 Letterpress is almost always printed on cotton paper rather than wood pulp paper.
-The reason is physical: cotton fibres compress beautifully under press pressure, producing the characteristic deep impression without tearing or splitting.
-Wood pulp paper resists deep impression and cracks when pressed heavily, limiting the characteristic letterpress depth that makes the process distinctive.
+The reason is physical: cotton fibres compress beautifully under press pressure, producing characteristic deep impression without tearing or splitting.
+Wood pulp paper resists deep impression and cracks when pressed heavily, limiting characteristic letterpress depth that makes the process distinctive.

 Standard letterpress business card stocks run 500 to 700gsm in thickness.
 Thinner paper does not accept deep impression; thicker paper becomes unwieldy for business card format handling.
-The 600gsm range sits in the sweet spot for most letterpress business cards, delivering depth without losing the card like handling.
+The 600gsm range sits in the sweet spot for most letterpress business cards, delivering depth without losing card like handling.

 Colour options in cotton stock include natural cream (the traditional default), ultra white (crisp, contemporary), ecru (warmer cream tone), black (dramatic monochrome base), and specialty coloured cottons in grey, navy, bone, and saffron.
-Coloured cotton stocks dye through the full paper thickness so the recessed impression shows the same colour as the surface, rather than revealing a different colour in the recess.
+Coloured cotton stocks dye through the full paper thickness so the recessed impression shows same colour as the surface, rather than revealing a different colour in the recess.

 Duplex cotton construction bonds two sheets of cotton paper together, creating double thick cards at 900gsm plus.
 Triplex cotton takes the concept further with three layers.
 These ultra thick cards allow for exceptionally deep impressions and can combine different colour cottons in each layer, producing cards where the edge reveals a coloured core (like triplex business cards covered separately).

 Cotton sources matter for premium letterpress work.
-Mohawk Superfine (US manufactured), Crane Lettra (US), Arctic Volume (European), and Fedrigoni cotton (Italian) dominate the premium cotton letterpress market globally.
+Mohawk Superfine (US manufactured), Crane Lettra (US), Arctic Volume (European), and Fedrigoni cotton (Italian) dominate premium cotton letterpress market globally.
 We stock multiple premium cotton brands and guide clients to the stock appropriate for their project.

 Letterpress artwork must be supplied as vector files (AI, EPS, PDF) in CMYK colour mode.
 Typography must be outlined or font files supplied.
 Image placement is not common in letterpress, but any raster elements must be 300dpi at final size and should be line art or high contrast only.